 Brief Example Completely Unrelated to Me:

 OK so let’s imagine that someone feels anxious before going to a party.
-This someone always fears being judged and found wanting by those around
+This someone always fears being judged and found wanting by those around me them.

 To be clear, this never actually happens to me, but let’s go ahead and imagine anyway.
 And let’s get behavioural and call this the antecedent…